 - On version 2.0 and earlier boards, whenever new firmware is uploaded, the touch panel calibration and touch pad orientation is lost.
 Therefore, on starting up the software enters the touch panel calibration phase.
 Touch the spots as instructed on the screen as accurately as possible.
 It is more accurate to use the tip of your fingernail or a stylus (print one!) rather than the pad of your finger.
 If the display is upside down or inverted left-right, you can correct it after touch calibration using the options provided on the Setup page.

 - Disconnect the USB cable.

-After you have connected the PanelDue to your 3D printer, you can still update the firmware using the same procedure.
-If you have a version 3.0 PanelDue then you must disconnect it from your 3D printer first or power up your 3D printer.
+- After you have connected the PanelDue to your 3D printer, you can still update the firmware using the same procedure.
+If you have a version 3.0 PanelDue then you must either disconnect it from your 3D printer first or power up your 3D printer.
 Version 2.0 and earlier can be updated without disconnecting them from your printer electronics even if the printer is not powered.

 Connecting the PanelDue to Duet electronics